UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCLA and its opponents have combined to score more than 55.5 points in three of four games this season.
+- UCLA has combined with its opponents to score more than 55.5 points in three of four games this season.

-- The combined points per game average of the two teams, 71, is 15.5 points more than Saturday's over/under.
+- The two teams combine to score 71 points per game, 15.5 more than the total in this contest.

-- This contest's over/under is 14.2 points more than the 41.3 these two squads combine to allow per game this season.
+- This contest's total is 14.2 points more than the 41.3 these two squads combine to allow per game this season.

-- Bruins games this season feature an average total of 65.4 points, a number 9.9 points higher than Saturday's over/under.
+- The Bruins and their opponents have scored an average of 65.4 points per game in 2021, 9.9 more than Saturday's total.

-- The 55.5 total in this game is 5.0 points higher than the 50.5 average total in Sun Devils games this season.
+- The 55.5 over/under in this game is 5.0 points higher than the 50.5 average total in Sun Devils games this season.

 UCLA Stats and Trends